Qiskit/qiskit/README.md

 > pip install -r requires.txt

+### use the Jupyter Notebook

+> cd script

+> mv Qconfig.py.default Qconfig.py

+edit the Qconfig.py and add your APItoken, you can get it from [IBM Quantum Experience](https://quantumexperience.ng.bluemix.net) > Account

+> jupyter notebook

 ### Dependencies problems.

 When you try to install the dependencies "pip install --upgrade IBMQuantumExperience", if you have the next error: